Encyclopedia

 Diracodon

-“`html Diracodon: Profile of a Prehistoric Giant Diracodon Diracodon (DIE-rack-oh-don; “Double-ridged tooth”) is a genus of stegosaurian dinosaur from the Late Jurassic period, approximately 155 to 150 million years ago.
+Diracodon: Profile of a Prehistoric Giant Diracodon Diracodon (DIE-rack-oh-don; “Double-ridged tooth”) is a genus of stegosaurian dinosaur from the Late Jurassic period, approximately 155 to 150 million years ago.
 Its fossils, primarily jaw fragments and teeth, were discovered in the Morrison Formation of Wyoming, USA.
-The history of Diracodon is complex, as the name
+The history of Diracodon is complex, as the name was

 Diracodon Read Post »